galuon/qir/README.md

 # qir
-implementation of Piwowarsky's approach to word embeddings
+An implementation of Piwowarsky's approach to word embeddings